techidaily/site-phone-solutions/source/_posts/is-fake-gps-location-spoofer-a-good-choice-on-oppo-reno-8t-drfone-by-drfone-virtual-android.md

 ![Example of functioning VPNa](https://images.wondershare.com/drfone/article/2019/09/vpna-fake-gps-location-free-5.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/epKTCSREjhI?si=Ez_hObK1FZrmEE7f" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Part 6: VPNa iOS version discontinued?
 How to fake GPS on iPhone?

 Knowing that VPNa fake GPS location app no longer supports iOS can be a disappointment.
 However, we are at your rescue if you’re an iOS user.
 Wondershare has come up with a great tool named as [Dr.Fone – Virtual Location (iOS&Android)](https://tools.techidaily.com/wondershare/drfone/virtual-location-changer/) that fulfills all your needs regarding faking location.
 In this section, we will learn about how you can fake location with this tool so that you don’t have to worry about the discontinuation of VPNa fake GPS apk’s iOS version.
 Here is how: